filecoin-project/venus/CODEWALK.md

 - go-ipfs relies heavily on shell-based integration testing; we aim to rely heavily on unit testing and Go-based integration tests.
 - The go-ipfs package structure involves a deep hierarchy of dependent implementations; we're moving towards a more Go-idiomatic approach with narrow interfaces defined in consuming packages (see [Patterns](#patterns).
-- The term “block” is heavily overloaded: a blockchain block ([`types/block.go`](https://github.com/filecoin-project/go-filecoin/tree/master/types/block.go)), but also content-id-addressed blocks in the block service.
+- The term "block" is heavily overloaded: a blockchain block ([`types/block.go`](https://github.com/filecoin-project/go-filecoin/tree/master/types/block.go)), but also content-id-addressed blocks in the block service.
 Blockchain blocks are stored in block service blocks, but are not the same thing.